LavaMoat/LavaMoat/packages/browserify/NOTES.md

 - [ ] support granular config
   - [x] actually expose api from granular config
-  - [ ] ensure we keep the "this" context, esp for deepGets
+  - [x] ensure we keep the "this" context, esp for deepGets
   - [ ] ensure we dont break Constructors with our "this" fix
-- [ ] browserify insertGlobal is ruining the parsing of properties on global
+- [x] browserify insertGlobal is ruining the parsing of properties on global
 - [ ] sourcemaps
+  - [x] needs to be able to compose over existing sourcemaps
+  - [ ] needs to work when there are no existing sourcemaps
+  - [x] config to specify inline or file
+  - [x] config to dump map somewhere file
+  - [?] ahhhhh nested inline sourcemaps?? not my problem??

 - [ ] (external) allow less restrictive sandboxing modes (prototype.toString())
 - [ ] (external) closer control over global? pass in "window" such that (window.Object === Object)